 - Click on “Export as embedded code”

-- Click on "copy" to select the displayed code sniplet
+- Click on “copy” to select the displayed code snippet

-You can embed this code as an iframe in a website or your companies wiki (e.g. sharepoint).
+You can embed this code as an iframe in a website or your company's wiki (e.g. Sharepoint).
 Be aware that the embedded iframe always refers to the respective bookmark.
-Please see the sharepoint documentation available in the Developer Portal for more information
+Please see the sharepoint documentation available in the Developer Portal for more information.

 In case you are using Confluence and want to embed Reports you can use our native integration to publish real-time Reports.

-For relationships between fact sheets to appear in a report, the relationship must be in the same time period as the data being reported.
+For relationships between Fact Sheets to appear in a report, the relationship must be in the same time as the data being reported.

 The table below shows how LeanIX Reports support various EA use cases: